-- (a) An employee may in lieu of or in conjunction with parental leave, access other paid leave entitlements which the employee has accrued, such as annual leave, long service leave, and TOIL or other time off entitlements accrued under flexible working arrangements, subject to the total amount of leave not exceeding 52 weeks. - (b) Subject to all other leave entitlements being exhausted an employee shall be entitled to apply for leave without pay following parental leave by up to 2 years.
+- (a) A practitioner may in lieu of or in conjunction with parental leave, access other paid leave entitlements which the practitioner has accrued, such as annual leave, long service leave, and TOIL or other time off entitlements accrued under flexible working arrangements, subject to the total amount of leave not exceeding 52 weeks. - (b) Subject to all other leave entitlements being exhausted a practitioner shall be entitled to apply for leave without pay following parental leave by up to 2 years.
 The employer's approval, which may not be unreasonably withheld, is required for such an extension.